 Inflammation of the thyroid characterized by a triphasic course of transient thyrotoxicosis, followed by hypothyroidism, followed by return to euthyroidism.
-The initial thyrotoxic phase is associated with thyroid pain, high serum thyroid hormone levels with a low radioiodine uptake, elevated ESR, elevated CRP, and a systemic illness similar to influenza, with fever, myalgia, and malaise.
+The initial thyrotoxic phase is associated with thyroid pain, high serum thyroid hormone levels with a low radioiodine uptake, elevated erythrocyte sedimentation rate, elevated C-reactive protein, and a systemic illness similar to influenza, with fever, myalgia, and malaise.

 Clinical state resulting from underproduction of T4 and T3.
 Low free T4 with an elevated TSH is diagnostic of primary hypothyroidism.
 Autoimmune thyroiditis (Hashimoto disease) is the most common cause of primary hypothyroidism.
 Secondary/central hypothyroidism is caused by pituitary or hypothalamic dysfunction.

 The result of anterior pituitary or hypothalamic dysfunction.
 Etiology may be congenital, neoplastic, inflammatory, infiltrative (e.g., tuberculosis, syphilis, fungal infections, toxoplasmosis, sarcoidosis, hemochromatosis, histiocytosis ), traumatic, or iatrogenic.
 Pituitary mass lesions, especially pituitary adenomas, are the most common cause.